10 Under-the-Radar Beaches in the U.S.

 Rustic scenery and sprawling landscapes make Roque Bluffs one of the best little-known beach destinations.
 Visitors can explore 274 acres of coastal scenery, including a picturesque, half-mile pebbled beach.
 Take a dip in Simpson Pond, a popular watering hole, or hike along the beach’s rocky cliffs.
 Nature lovers will enjoy the area’s diverse wildlife, as the beach is home to a variety of birds and plant species.

-Plan Your Trip: Visit Fodor’s Maine Guide
+Plan Your Trip: Visit Fodor’s Maine Travel Guide

-For the ultimate in seclusion, take a trip to Enderts Beach.
+For ultimate seclusion, take a trip to Enderts Beach.
 Hidden away in Redwood National Park, the beach features 37 miles of coastline surrounded by towering, 350-foot evergreen trees.
 Enderts is not the most photogenic beach; lost driftwood and tidal marshes create a decidedly rustic atmosphere.
 But dramatic coastlines and peaceful surroundings give the area an appeal all its own.
-Hike to the 500-foot overlook off Enderts Beach Trail for unparalleled views of the forest and ocean, and or settle down near the coast with an afternoon picnic.
+Hike to the 500-foot overlook off Enderts Beach Trail for unparalleled views of the forest and ocean, or settle down near the coast with an afternoon picnic.

 Insider Tip: Visit Enderts in the early spring or winter months to watch migrating whales along the beach’s Pacific waters.

 Only accessible by boat or plane, Dry Tortugas offers a peaceful getaway from the mainland’s hustle and bustle.
 The park is located 70 miles off the shore of Key West, and consists of seven small islands and a sprawling coral reef.
-History buffs can explore Fort Jefferson, a 19th-century building that once held political prisoners.
+History buffs can explore Fort Jefferson, a nineteenth-century building that once held political prisoners.
 For epic snorkeling and diving, head to offshore coral heads.
-The colorful reefs are home to brain coral, swaying sea fans, and tropical fish, and include sandy spots to rest and take in the sun.
+The colorful reefs are home to brain coral, swaying sea fans, and tropical fish and include sandy spots to rest and take in the sun.

 Where to Stay: The best way to enjoy all that Dry Tortugas has to offer is by reserving an overnight camping spot.
 Visitors can explore the beaches at their leisure and take in the surroundings from dawn to dusk.
-But come prepared—there’s no freshwater supply on the island and you must carry off whatever you bring to the beach.
+But come prepared—there’s no freshwater supply on the island, and you must carry off whatever you bring to the beach.

 Insider Tip: Bird lovers will enjoy Dry Tortugas’ extensive nesting sites.
 The park boasts nearly 300 species of birds and more than 100,000 nesting sooty terns.
 Make sure to stop by Bush Key during the winter months, as the site is closed to foot traffic during nesting season.

 Most beachgoers have heard of Virginia Beach, but few are familiar with its tiny neighbor to the south.
 Located 15 miles from the resort area, Sandbridge features pristine dunes and secluded beaches away from the Virginia Beach crowds.
-Visitors can explore the marshes and open waters of Back Bay National Wildlife Refuge, or kayak and hike through False Cape State Park.
+Visitors can explore the marshes and open waters of Back Bay National Wildlife Refuge or kayak and hike through False Cape State Park.

 Where to Stay: Visitors won’t find large resorts or hotels in Sandbridge, as larger properties are concentrated north of the beach.
 Consider renting a beach house or condo for cozy lodgings and easy access to the water.

 Insider Tip: One of the best ways to explore Sandbridge and the surrounding area is by bike.
-Pedal through the neighboring wildlife refuge for up-close looks at native plants and animals, or take a day-trip to the state park for picnicking and water sports.
+Pedal through the neighboring wildlife refuge for up-close looks at native plants and animals, or take a day trip to the state park for picnicking and water sports.

-Plan Your Trip: Visit Fodor’s Virginia Guide
+Plan Your Trip: Visit Fodor’s Virginia Travel Guide

 Where: South Carolina

 Also known as Lowcountry’s summer playground, Folly Beach offers a variety of water sports and attractions.
 Swimmers and surfers can hang ten at Folly’s Washout, and visitors can take in ocean views from the beach’s popular pier.
-The town is also home to delicious seafood and beachgoers can enjoy the day’s catch at restaurants overlooking the water.
+The town is also home to delicious seafood, and beachgoers can enjoy the day’s catch at restaurants overlooking the water.

 Insider Tip: Parking is something of an art in Folly Beach.
 Small parking lots next to the beach cost $1 per hour from 10 a.m. to 5 p.m., providing easy access to the water.
 Street parking is free, but make sure all four wheels are parked on the grass to avoid a ticket.

-Plan Your Trip: Visit Fodor’s Charleston Guide
+Plan Your Trip: Visit Fodor’s Charleston Travel Guide

 Dramatic bluffs and emerald green headlands are just a few of the things you’ll find at Washington’s Second Beach.
 Second is one of a triumvirate of Olympic Coast gems, with First and Third Beaches nearby.
-Visitors can only access the beach via a hiking trail, but the journey is worth the effort; beachgoers will catch a glimpse of offshore sea stacks through towering spruce trees and hear the waves crashing against the shore.
+Visitors can only access the beach via a hiking trail, but the journey is worth the effort.
+Beachgoers will catch a glimpse of offshore sea stacks through towering spruce trees and hear the waves crashing against the shore.

 Insider Tip: Travel offshore to explore Quillayute Needles.
 The area features battered islets and picturesque sea stacks, and visitors can get an up-close look at thousands of native seabirds.

 Few beaches top Hawaii’s Awahua in terms of sheer beauty and rich natural history.
 The isolated stretch of sand was originally a colony for lepers and is still less developed than the state’s other islands.
-Visitors can reach the picturesque coastline via a hiking trail, or take in breathtaking views of the cliffs and water from a public lookout next to the trailhead.
+Visitors can reach the picturesque coastline via a hiking trail or take in breathtaking views of the cliffs and water from a public lookout next to the trailhead.

-Where to Stay: Book a room in Moloka’i for comfortable amenities and oceanfront views.
+Where to Stay: Book a room in Molokai for comfortable amenities and oceanfront views.
 Aqua Hotel boasts modern accommodations and a lively restaurant and bar, while Castle Molokai Shores offers full kitchens and family-friendly facilities.

 Insider Tip: Visitors can spend a day on Awahua’s black sand beaches, but don’t take a dip in the tide; the strong current makes the water too turbulent for swimming.

-Georgia’s Cumberland Island has it all; the 18-mile beach features unspoiled marshes, dunes, and forests that are largely untouched by civilization or time.
+Georgia’s Cumberland Island has it all.
+The 18-mile beach features unspoiled marshes, dunes, and forests that are largely untouched by civilization or time.
 Beachgoers can stroll under dense canopies of live oaks or watch wild horses roam across pristine beaches.
 The public can only access the island via ferry, making it one of the state’s most secluded getaways.